 Many questions you will be asked will be common interview questions you might be asked at any job, including questions about your employment history, your skill sets, and your strengths and weaknesses.

 Finally, you will likely receive questions about the specific company.
+So, be sure to do research about the company before the interview.
 They might ask you why you want to work for the company, or which of their products you prefer.

 To prepare for your interview, make sure you know the requirements of the job.
 Look back at your resume and think about any experiences you have had that demonstrate your ability to meet those requirements.
 Then during the interview, you can easily bring up those examples when answering behavioral and situational interview questions.

-Also be sure to thoroughly research the company before the interview.
+Also, be sure to research the company before the interview thoroughly.
 Know who their customers are, and what products you would be delivering.

 Practice answering the list of questions below, and any other questions you think you might be asked.
 The more you practice, the more confident you will be in the interview.

 Also, make a list of questions you may have for the interviewer.
 The potential employer may have different expectations than your last employer, like what type of weather you will be required to deliver in, what holidays you are expected to work, or what type of mileage you will be traveling daily.
 Do not assume your new delivery job will be just like your last.

 In addition to job-specific interview questions, you will also be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.
 With this in mind, go into the interview prepared to make your best first impression.